-HMRC - OT18290 - e-Determinations - Schedule 17
+HMRC - OT18290 - Re-Determinations - Schedule 17

 FA80\Sch17\ParaARA1(1)(a) (transfers of interests in oil fields, see OT18000) provides that the schedule does not apply where there is a re-determination under a unitisation agreement and this applies both to UK and transmedian fields.
 It goes on to define the terms “Unitisation” and “Re-determination”.
 A unitisation agreement means an agreement for the exploitation of an oil field falling within 2 licensed areas or a transmedian field.
 A redetermination means in relation to such fields a re-determination of the oil between the respective licensed areas.